 Overview

 TD1s are required so your employer and the Canada Revenue Agency can accurately estimate how much tax to take off your pay annually.
-You will have to fill out a new form when you get a new employer or once a year to update your file since your situation may be different from the previous year.
+You will have to fill out a new form when you get a new employer or once a year to update your file, since your situation may be different from the previous year.
 Not only will you have to fill out the federal TD1, but the provincial TD1 as well.

-While these forms are usually done manually, you’re now able to fill them out online with some employers.
-It just depends on what method they prefer.
-If they do prefer the electronic version, they will send you a copy.
 No matter which version you fill out, though, it’s important to remember that you want to fill out these forms as accurately as possible to ensure the correct amount of tax is taken out.
-While getting a refund during tax time would be okay, you don’t want to have to pay extra tax when you file your taxes.
+While getting a refund during tax time would be okay, you don’t want to have to pay extra tax when you file your taxes. nd during tax time would be okay, you don’t want to have to pay extra tax when you file your taxes.